vutikurishanmukha9/HeartOut/README.md

 **HeartOut** - Where every story matters.

-Built with ❤️ for authentic storytelling.
+Built with care for authentic storytelling.

 </div>